eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 ## Thing Configuration

-A thing requires the geolocation (latitude, longitude) for which the calculation is done.
+A thing requires the geolocation (latitude,longitude[,altitude]) for which the calculation is done.
 Optionally, a refresh interval (in seconds) can be defined to also calculate positional data like azimuth and elevation.
-An complementary altitude (optional) configuration item can also be specified to sharpen results provided by Radiation group.
+The complementary altitude part of the geolocation parameter is optional and sharpens results provided by the Radiation group.

 ## Channels